QuentinRa/blog.quentinra.dev/proj/uml/seq/index.md

 ## Sequence diagram

-The idea will be the same as above but instead of simply writing "hello" or "ok", we are gonna use the program methods, the argument and the correct return type.
+The idea will be the same as above but instead of simply writing "hello" or "ok", we are going to use the program methods, the argument, and the correct return type.

 For instance, if the method hello is taking an argument "from" which is the one greeting,